noodldocs/noodldocs.github.io/nodes/data/model.md

 Sent when any property of the Model is changed, same as for [Object](/nodes/data/object.md).

 **Deleted**
-Sent when a Model with this _Id_ is successfully deleted from the database.
+Sent when a Model with this _Id_ is successfully deleted from the cloud store.

 **Failure**
-Sent when an operation _Save_, _New_, _Insert_, _Delete_ fails.
+Sent when an operation _Save_, _Insert_, _Delete_ fails.
 The failure reason will be outputed on _Error_.

 **Error**
-The reason for a failure.
+The reason for a failure, as a message string.

 ### Properties